kelong/JuniorRoute/documentation/1.0/assets.markdown

 -
 When directory assets are resolved to file assets, the file filter, if specified, is used to control which files are included in the output.
 By default, no file filter is specified, so all files matching the search pattern are included in the output.

-In the below example, a custom file filter filters out files whose names contain *exclude*:
+In the below example, a custom file filter filters out files whose names contain *exclude*.

 {% highlight csharp %}
 public class ExcludeFileFilter : IFileFilter